mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step3.md

 ```

 ## Create folder GraphQL
-To keep the GraphQL code seperate from the rest of the code, you will have to create a folder named GraphQL in your project.
+To keep the GraphQL code separate from the rest of the code, you will have to create a folder named `GraphQL` in your project.

 ## Query class
 Fetching data can be done in GraphQL through a so called Query-class.
 This is a normal POCO class that does not require you to implement an interface or apply an attribute.